Sri Lankan English

 here and there: from place to place

-In BSE, ‘here and there’ means ‘in various places’ (‘cushions scattered here and there on the floor’); in SLE it can also be used in the sense of moving from place to place.
+> In standard usage, here and there means in various places (cushions scattered here and there on the floor); in SLE it can also be used in the sense of moving from place to place.

 I walked here and there, with Sarath tracking my movements like a dog following its master.
 (Can You Hear me Running, by Lal Medawattegedara, page 16)